Bestinvest Logo

 SSAS pensions are complex; a lawyer is usually involved when one is established.
 Here are solutions for common SSAS pension problems:

-- Look for cost-effective solutions – SSAS pensions are more expensive to run than a SIPP or other personal pensions
+• Look for cost-effective solutions SSAS pensions are more expensive to run than SIPPs or other personal pensions

-- Invest for growth – surplus income often accumulates in SSAS pensions, such as when rental income exceeds loan repayments.
-If this surplus income was invested and given an opportunity to grow, this could provide flexibility and liquidity at retirement.
+• Invest for growth – surplus income often accumulates in SSAS pensions, notably when rental income exceeds loan repayments.
+If this surplus income were invested and given an opportunity to grow, this could provide flexibility and liquidity required to pay retirement benefits.

 How we can help you maximise your SSAS pension investments

-Our tiered service fees keep costs low – you won’t pay more than 0.4% in fees a year.
 It’s free to buy and sell funds and for non-fund investments (e.g. stocks and ETFs) there is a £4.95 dealing fee per transaction which is one of the lowest fees of all the major investment platforms.
-You can also keep your money in cash – ask about our cash interest rates.
+You can also keep your money in cash and you can find our latest cash interest rate here.

 Browse our huge range of quality investments including funds, shares, ETFs and investment trusts.
-Free expert resources such as our fund factsheets and fund and manager changes can help you make informed decisions.
+Free expert resources such as our fund factsheets can help you make informed decisions.

 And if you’d rather not choose your own investments right now, try one of our competitively priced Ready-made Portfolios managed by our experts – they also manage over £50 billion of other people’s money.